alextim/astro-lib/packages/astro-robots-txt/README.md

 You could configure the integration with external file `robots-txt.config.*` (`js`, `cjs`, `mjs`).
 Put it to the application `root` folder (see about `root` in official [docs](https://docs.astro.build/en/reference/configuration-reference/)).

-The external config must have a default export statement:
+The external config must contain a default export statement:

 ```js
 // ESM